New York

 FY2021 (enacted)

-On January 16, New York Governor Kathy Hochul presented her budget for fiscal 2025 calling for total state spending from all funds of $232.7 billion, a 0.5 percent increase compared to updated fiscal 2024 estimates.
-State operating funds (including general funds as well as state-funded special revenue funds and debt service funds) are expected to total $136.2 billion after adjusting for certain transactions, representing a 4.5 percent annual increase.
-General fund spending in fiscal 2025, which for New York begins on April 1, is recommended at $107.6 billion, reflecting a 4.0 percent annual increase, while federal operating aid is expected to decline 5.3 percent to total $84.6 billion.
-Receipts from all funds, excluding the pass-through entity tax (PTET), are expected to total $227.4 billion, a 1.9 percent decrease.
-General fund tax receipts are expected to increase 2.3 percent in fiscal 2025, while general fund revenue from all sources are estimated to increase 1.4 percent to total $106.5 billion.
-Excluding the PTET reserve and the reserve for extraordinary monetary settlements to fund existing commitments, the state is projected to end fiscal 2025 with a general fund cash balance of $28.9 billion, including rainy day reserves of $6.3 billion and $13.8 billion reserved for economic uncertainties.
+On January 21, New York Governor Kathy Hochul presented her budget recommendation for fiscal 2026 calling for total state spending form all funds of $252.0 billion, a 3.6 percent increase compared to revised fiscal 2025 estimates.
+State operating funds (including general funds as well as state-funded special revenue funds and debt service funds) are expected to total $143.8 billion, representing a 7.9 percent annual increase.
+General fund spending in fiscal 2026, is recommended at $116.3 billion, reflecting a 7.3 percent increase compared to current estimates for fiscal 2025.
+Meanwhile, federal operating aid is expected to decline 6.4 percent to total $87.0 billion.
+Receipts from all funds, excluding the pass-through entity tax (PTET) that is meant to be revenue neutral, are expected to total $249.6 billion in fiscal 2026, reflecting 2.1 percent annual growth.
+General fund receipts, excluding PTET, are expected to total $111.2 billion in fiscal 2026, reflecting a 1.8 percent decrease that is driven mainly by the winddown of temporary federal receipts that had been deposited into the general fund in prior years.
+General fund revenue from taxes only is expected to increase 2.3 percent in fiscal 2026.
+Excluding the PTET reserve and the reserve for extraordinary monetary settlements to fund existing commitments, the state is projected to end fiscal 2026 with a general fund cash balance of $31.5 billion, including rainy day reserves of $9.8 billion and $11.3 billion reserved for economic uncertainties.

 Proposed Budget Highlights